Germanunkol/trAInsported/Documentation.md

 		end

 ###function ai.chooseDirection(train, possibleDirections)###
+Called just before a train enters a junction.
+This function is essential: It lets your train tell the game where it wants to go.
+If this function returns a valid direction (N, E, S or W) and the direction is not blocked by another train, the train will continue in that direction.

 **Passed Arguments**

 - train: a Lua table representing the train.
 It has the fields:
 	- train.ID (an ID representing the train - number)
 	- train.name (the name of the train - string)
-	- train.tileX (x-position of the tile the train is on - number)
+	- train.x (x-position of the tile the train is on - number)
-	- train.tileY (y-position of the tile the train is on - number)
+	- train.y (y-position of the tile the train is on - number)
-	- train.passenger (name of the passenger who's currently on the train, if any)
+	- train.passenger (table representing passenger who's currently on the train, if any - holds the fields name, destX and destY.
+See ai.foundPassengers for more details.)
 - possibleDirections: a Lua table showing the directions which the train can choose from.
 One of these directions should be returned by the function, to make the train go that way.
 The table's indieces are the direction ("N","S","E","W") and if the value at the index is true, then this direction is one that the train can move in.

 **Returns**